leonardopicchiami/nusmv_grid_game_controller_synthesis/README.md

 ## Goal Description ##

-The goal of the system is to synthesize a controller for a given game map.
-The game map consists of a game grid with empty cells, cells containing obstacles and a given cell which is the goal cell to be reached.
-The system uses nusmv as a blackbox, generating a fixed NuSMV model type (one model for each cell of the grid assuming to start from that cell to reach the goal), interrogating NuSMV and appropriately exploiting the output obtained.
+We developed a tool to synthesise a software controller for a given game map.
+The game map consists of a game grid with empty cells, cells containing obstacles, and a goal cell to be reached.
+The controller must be able to bring a player, from any initial cell to the goal cell.
+Such a player will perform a sequence of actions, by crossing several cells, up to reach the goal.
+It can only cross the empty cell.

+The tool uses NuSMV as a black-box to obtain the solution of a specific instance of that game.
+We can see an instance as a player that has to reach the goal cell by starting from a specific initial cell.
+Since the controller is defined on the whole grid, the tool uses NuSVM for NxM instances (as a worst case), where N and M are the dimensions of the grid.

+To do that, firstly, it generates a NuSMV model and then appropriately exploits the model checker's output.
+This procedure is repeated for every instance, *i.e.*, for every cell of the grid.

-NuSMV is one of the best known and most efficient model checkers.
-In this case, it is not used for verification, but for synthesis.
-In model checking, a specific property (specification) is verified by visiting the LTS representing the system states.
-In case the specification is violated, a counterexample is returned.
-This property has been exploited using an artificial intelligence technique called *planning*, where a true specification is negated in order to abtain the solution for that problem.
-The specification is modeled through a specific class of logic called temporal logic (in this case, as a LTL specification).
+NuSMV is one of the best existing known and most efficient model checkers.
+In this context, we used it not for verification but for synthesis purposes.

+In the Model Checking, a specific property (specification) can be verified by exploring the LTS that models the system states.
+In the case of a violation of that specification, the model checker returns a counterexample.
+Using an artificial intelligence technique called *planning*, we exploited the counterexample to get the solution of the modelled problem.
+In particular, the verifier checks the negation of a given specification in order to returns a counterexample (the minimum path) when the specification is satisfied.
+In this way, the controller can learn, for every cell, the correct action that brings to the goal.
+We modelled the specification through a specific class of temporal logic (*i.e.*, as an LTL specification).

+We defined an action as *legal* as follows:

+- An action is legal if it brings the current state into a successor state, so the cell in which we move, in the neighbourhood of the current state, and the successor does not have an obstacle.

+We defined an action as *correct* as follows:

+- An action is correct if it is legal and if, from the current state, it is an optimal action that leads to the goal.

-The counterexample gives us the correct sequence of states-actions to get from the current starting cell to the goal cell.
-Being defined on the whole grid, if the cell does not have an obstacle the generated controller knows which is the correct action to get to the goal from each cell.
-Since the model checker provides the minimum path, the move is also the optimal one.
+The counterexample gives us the sequence of states-actions (*i.e.*, a sequence of correct actions) to get from the current starting cell to the goal cell.
+By extracting this sequence starting from every cell, the controller is able to tell us if an action for a given state is correct or not.

+Since the model checker provides the minimum path, a correct action is also the optimal one.

-The system returns Python code containing a *K function* that contains all the correct actions from every controllable state, so from every state that has at least one path to the goal.
-So it returns true if the given action is correct for the given state, false otherwise.
-In addition, it also issues returns the Python code of a function called *Legal* which returns true or false for each state if and only if a given action is legal for that given state.
+The tool returns the Python code that contains a *K function*, *i.e.*, the software controller (as in [[1]](#1)).
+For every state in the controller (called *controllable state*), it tells us what are the actions that bring to the goal.
+This means that a state is controllable if and only presents at least one path to the goal. *K* returns true if the given action is correct for the given state, false otherwise.
+In addition, the tool also returns the Python code of a function called *Legal* which returns true or false for each state if and only if a given action is legal for that given state.
 Both functions take a state and an action as input and return a boolean value.

-Two algorithms have been implemented that generate the controller:
+Two algorithms have been implemented to generate the controller:

-- A naive algorithm (called standard algorithm) that checks, for each cell, if there is at least one path to the goal.
-If exists, the counterexample is returned.
+- A naive algorithm (standard algorithm) that checks, for each cell, if there is at least one path that brings to the goal.
+If it exists, NuSMV returns the counterexample.
-- An optimized algorithm that takes into account some considerations:
+- An optimised algorithm that takes into account some considerations:
   	1. If a cell contains an obstacle, it certainly will not have at least one path to the goal.
-   2. If a cell is inside another path, it will surely have a path up to the goal and therefore NuSMV will not interrogated about that cell.
+	2. If a cell is inside another optimal path, it will have a path up to the goal, and we do not need to interrogate NuSMV about that cell.

-The second synthesis algorithm brings significant improvements in terms of the number of cells processed and the execution time (it performs the synthesis in about half the time).
+The optimised synthesis algorithm brings significant improvements in terms of the number of cells processed and execution time (it performs the synthesis in about half the time).

 All the necessary mathematical definitions (controller, set of controllable states, LTS, control problem ..) come from [[1]](#1).

 More informations are in this [presentation](doc/nusmv_controller_synthesis.pdf)

-Only a few test cases have been reported.
-For the other test cases explained in the presentation please contact me.
+Only a few test cases have been updated.
+For the other test cases explained in the presentation, contact me.

 ## Input File ##